sherifButt/adv-web-scraper-api/memory-bank/progress.md

 - [x] Update `docs/api/README.md` (or create `docs/api/ai-api.md`) with AI endpoint details.
 - [x] Create `docs/api/templates-api.md` for Template API documentation.
 - [x] Update `docs/api/README.md` and `docs/README.md` with links to Template API docs.
+- [x] Implemented job retention system with configurable retention period and cleanup interval.
+- [x] Added `JobCleanupService` to `src/core/queue/job-cleanup-service.ts`
+- [x] Updated `src/app.ts` to start the `JobCleanupService`
+- [x] Updated `src/config/index.ts` to include job retention configuration
+- [x] Updated `tsconfig.json` to include `"noEmit": true` and `"allowImportingTsExtensions": true`
+- [x] Updated import statements in `src/core/queue/job-cleanup-service.ts` to include file extensions
+- [x] Updated `src/core/queue/job-cleanup-service.ts` to use `cancelJob` instead of `deleteJob`
+- [ ] Updated `memory-bank/activeContext.md` to reflect the implementation of the job retention system and the challenges encountered with updating the documentation file.
+(Attempted, but failed due to environment issues)
+- [x] Updated `memory-bank/progress.md` to reflect the implementation of the job retention system and the challenges encountered with updating the documentation file.
+- [ ] Updated `memory-bank/activeContext.md` to reflect the implementation of the job retention system and the challenges encountered with updating the documentation file.
+(Attempted, but failed due to environment issues)
+- [x] Updated `memory-bank/progress.md` to reflect the implementation of the job retention system and the challenges encountered with updating the documentation file.